Section 3: Selection Process

 2. Late Monthly Business Reports: Applicants will have one point deducted from their cumulative score for each month in which any one of their required monthly business reports are submitted late over the previous 36 months.

-3. Letters of Warning: Letters of Warning are typically issued for operational deficiencies.
+3. Warning Letters: Warning Letters are typically issued for operational deficiencies.
 Applicants will have two points deducted from their cumulative score for each warning letter issued during the previous 36 months.

-4. Letters of Sanction: Letters of Sanction are typically issued for unacceptable conduct issues.
+4. Letters of Sanction: Letters of Sanction are typically issued for misconduct.
 Applicants will have five points deducted from their cumulative score for each letter of sanction issued during the previous 36 months.

 3. Interview (35 points)

 If an applicant currently holds a Type II LOFA on a business opportunity among those offered, he or she shall be interviewed even if he or she is not in the top five scores for that location.
-Copies of records provided to the Selection Committee will be provided to the bidding licensee prior to the interview process.
+Copies of records provided to the Selection Committee will be provided to bidding licensees and vendors prior to the interview process.
 The Interview shall take not more than sixty (60) minutes.
-It shall be comprised of three parts: an informal break the ice component valued at 0 points; a structured interview component valued at 25 points; and an interactive component valued at 10 points.
+It shall be comprised of three parts: an informal “break the ice” component valued at 0 points; a structured interview component valued at 25 points; and an interactive component valued at 10 points.

 Following the applicant’s presentation, the Panel will ask the applicant questions related to their presentation for clarification and to address any inconsistencies between the documentation reviewed and his or her presentation.
 They will also use the provided documentation to ask additional questions related to substandard performance to allow the applicant to respond to those reports.
 One question might be to ask the applicant how much research they have done on a desired facility.

-Each Panelist shall determine the point value of the discussion with the applicant using a scale of zero (0) ten (10) points.
-Whole numbers are not required and the Panel may decide to use whole points or fractions of points expressed as decimals as long as the method chosen is consistent across all interviews.
-Each Panelist shall independently score the applicant's responsiveness to the Panel's inquiries.
+Each Panelist shall determine the point value of the discussion with the applicant using a scale of zero (0) – ten (10) points.
+Whole numbers are not required, and the Panel may decide to use whole points or fractions of points expressed as decimals if the method chosen is consistent across all interviews.
+Each Panelist shall independently score the applicant’s responsiveness to the Panel’s inquiries.
 These scores will then be averaged to determine the points achieved in this component.

 Credit for Distressed Facilities (Up to 5 Points)

-A licensee who seeks a Type I LOFA while still holding a Type II LOFA for a facility that is previously determined as distressed due to reversible causes is eligible to receive a maximum of five (5) credit points in the selection for that facility only if he or she has significantly improved the overall performance and viability of the facility.
+A vendor who seeks a Type I LOFA while still holding a Type II LOFA for a facility that is previously determined as distressed due to reversible causes is eligible to receive a maximum of five (5) credit points in the selection for that facility only if he or she has significantly improved the overall performance and viability of the facility.
 Interstate highway rest area facilities are excluded from this credit determination.
-In order to earn this credit, the applicant shall be required to obtain and submit the following documentation to the Selection Panel:
+To earn this credit, the applicant shall be required to obtain and submit the following documentation to the Selection Panel:

 Each Panelist shall independently score the applicant’s documentation, using a sliding scale of zero (0) to five (5) points.
 The Panelist’s scores will then be averaged to determine the credit points to be added to the applicant’s overall score.